 BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 The NP300 Navara was released in June 2015, with much needed improvements in power and torque.
-The Series 2 models were announced in November 2016 and upgraded again in March 2017.
-Upgraded rear springs and dampers were released in early 2019, the warranty was increased in March 2019 and an N-TREK version was released in August 2019.
+The Series 2 models were announced in November 2016, upgraded again in March 2017 and early 2019, and a re-skinned model was announced in late 2020.

 The 12th-generation Navara was released in Thailand in June 2014 and in Australia in May 2015.
 The NP300 Nissan Navara range included Short, King and Double Cab models.